stsfaroz/stsfaroz/README.md

 ## Future Goals 💭
 - Startup , How ? 🤔 I don't know
     - Send me your resume after i started ,  not now. 😆 .
-Preference will be given as FIFO
+Preference will be given as FCFS